Gulivertx/cbatmo/README.md

 * Bind Netatmo user configuration for unit and lang to Darksky API and UI
 * General performance improvements to have better control of React component mount when data did not change
 * Few crashes fix to keep the app alive without the message "Something went wrong" and obligation to reload the all app!!!
+* New Charts to display the last 12 hours of data
+* Charts can now be change to see data for other measure (click the value of which you want to see the chart)

 ~~This is a work in progress and could not work !
 I will tell you when this branch will be ready for test.~~ There is still some work to do but this version should now work without major issues.